-A summary of hapuka, hapuku wreckfish and wreckfish biological data collected by Scientific Observers, and counts of records by year for selected data fields, are shown in Table 3, Table 4, and Table 5, respectively.
+A summary of hapuku wreckfish and wreckfish biological data collected by Scientific Observers, and counts of records by year for selected data fields, are shown in Table 3 and Table 4, respectively.
+No data for hapuka (at the genus level) was recorded in 2014-2023.